numiralofe/supercollider/README.md

 Feel free to contact me, send me your comments, problems with my code and/or corrections/improvements.

-You can learn more about consul on hashicorp terraform project web site: http://supercollider.github.io/
+You can learn more about supercollider on github project web site: http://supercollider.github.io/